RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

   names will be updated to `dw_[start_date]_[num_stations]`, where `[start_date]` is the first timestamp of the data and `[num_stations]` is the number of stations in the DataWindow
 * `event_origin`: EventOrigin, class containing position data for the event source.
 Default empty EventOrigin
-* `config`: DataWindowConfig, class containing Data Window configuration parameters.
-Default `None`.
-If there is no DataWindowConfig, no data will be collected.
 * `debug`: boolean, if True, outputs additional information during run time.
 Default `False`

 This is the list of properties that are set by the SDK during creation of the DataWindow: